Learning Visual-Audio Representations for Voice-Controlled Robots: Methodology

 \subsection{Fine-tuning}

-We assume that accurate speech transcriptions, one-hot labels, and tuned reward functions are not available during fine-tuning because they cannot be provided by non-experts.
-Since performing accurate measurements and data collection in the real world is expensive and hard, only scarce and noisy data from the non-experts are available.
-Our pipeline allows non-experts to intuitively fine-tune the model whose performance degrades due to domain shift after the deployment.
-Non-experts only need to provide triplets to the VAR as in Sec.~\ref{sec:var} based on their common knowledge using their own voices.
+When the robot is deployed in the real world, our pipeline allows non-experts to fine-tune a trained model in a cheap and intuitive way.
+We assume it is difficult for non-experts to provide accurate speech transcriptions, hardware setup, labels for detection and recognition, demonstrations, or accurate measurement for the reward functions.
+Fortunately, fine-tuning our method needs none of these: non-experts only need to provide triplets based on their common knowledge using their own voices, which are used to fine-tune the VAR as in Sec.~\ref{sec:var}.
 The non-experts do not need to know the total number of objects or the class index of each object.
-The collected triplets are used to fine-tune the VAR.
-We use $r_t= f_I(\mathbf{I_t}) \cdot f_S(\mathbf{S^g})$ as reward function if current sounds are not available.
-The agent can then perform self-supervised skill improvement with the intrinsic reward function from VAR.
-No additional labels or measurements other than the collected triplets are needed to support its RL training.
-If a user is able to provide current sounds, we can use Eq.~\ref{eq:r_t} to perform real-time voice-based supervision to the robot.
+We use Eq.~\ref{eq:r_t} as the reward function if $\mathbf{S_t}$ are not available.
+The robot can then self-improve its policy network with the intrinsic reward function by randomly sampling a collected sound command as the goal.
+No additional human supervision other than the collected triplets is needed for RL training.
+If a user is able to provide $\mathbf{S_t}$, we can use Eq.~\ref{eq:r_t_current} to perform real-time voice-based supervision to the robot.